bravo-pharma/Bravo-Pharma-is-all-set-to-bring-revolution-in-Health-care-sector-of-North-Bihar/README.md

-## The Bihar government offer industrial land to CMD Rakesh Pandey of Bravo pharma to set up his company unit in Bihar.
-The Government has assured that the transferring of land will be done in next few days.[Map model of offered land](https://www.biadabihar.in/wp-content/uploads/2018/09/Industrial__Area_Muzaffarpur-Model.pdf)
+## The Bihar government offers industrial land to CMD Rakesh Pandey of Bravo pharma to set up his company unit in Bihar.
+The desired formalities and documentations is in process and very soon the formalities will be completed.[Map model of offered land](https://www.biadabihar.in/wp-content/uploads/2018/09/Industrial__Area_Muzaffarpur-Model.pdf)
 ![Nodei stats](https://lh4.googleusercontent.com/kRMVnJLMkolU_oEzbH33jxPhEFfRhGeNvvt36PrU0oVpq9Y7ufGIrghNG11y2dFPYC-OAZbQtmMXZlGpyGPB=w1307-h650-rw)

 "